Paopun20/FNF-A.H.P-Engine/README.md

 # Friday Night Funkin' - A.H.P Engine (Advance Hyper Psych Engine)

-Upgrade to a more powerful in the Psych Engine fork.
+Upgrade to a more powerful in the Psych Engine forked.

 ## Additions to the Psych Engine:
 - **LUA Extensions:**